monktastic/blog/pages/dialogue/act-6.md

 **Alice**: Yes, but if you really stop and introspect, don't you always know that you should "do the right thing?"

 **Bob**: You're talking about my conscience.
-Yes, it seems to be always on the side of "good" -- even if I don't yet know what the right thing is.
+Yes, it seems to be always on the side of "good" -- even if I don't always know what the right thing *is*.
 This is probably an evolutionary mechanism.

 **Alice**: It actually comes from beyond your dream, but because it is a Truth, it must appear *in* your dream in some form.
 The form you